inclement/kivent-game/README.rst

 KivEnt Game
 ===========

 A game made with KivEnt.
+Currently really just for testing.